zzzprojects/learn-orm/tutorials/fsharp/arrays.md

 let val2 = array4.[1]
 ```

-You can also access array elements by using slice notation, which enables you to specify a subrange of the array.
+You can also access array elements using slice notation, which enables you to specify a subset of the array.

 ```csharp
 // Accesses elements from 0 to 3.